Household Support Fund

 Also, each local authority does not get the same amount of grant funding.
 The amount of grant funding is decided by the government and is either higher or lower depending on the government’s assessment of need for each local authority.

-How is Reading Borough Council using its Household Support Fund grant during 2023/24?
+How is Reading Borough Council using its Household Support Fund grant?

-The utilisation of the HSF grant in Reading over the past year has focused on two key elements:
+The utilisation of the HSF grant in Reading over the coming year is focused on two key elements:

-1. Automatic support through an allocation scheme to low-income households with children in receipt of Pupil Premium/Free School Meals/Care Leavers, and older people in receipt of Housing Benefit who do not receive the direct government support provided to recipients of other DWP benefits.
+1. Automatic support through an allocation scheme to low-income households with children in receipt of Pupil Premium/Free School Meals and Care Leavers.

 2. An application-based scheme that is agile and flexible enough to meet the specific needs of local people who are in desperate need of cost-of-living support.
 There are a wide range of people who need such support, but that are difficult to specifically identify, and therefore provide a defined funding allocation.